-Spain: 4 injured in massive explosion at chemical plant
+Spain: Chemical plant explosion kills 1, injures at least 9

 Local residents posted videos showing the aftermath of the blast, with flames and a big column of black smoke emerging from an area dotted with big industrial tanks.

-Fire departments sent 10 brigades to the area, the regional service said.
+Fire departments sent 29 brigades to the area, the regional emergency service said.
+It said firefighters were inspecting the complex´s building structures as well, trying to fully extinguish the fire in one ethylene oxide tank.

 Some local residents told Tarragona Radio that the blast could be heard from miles away.